The Return of In-Person Learning Is Largely Good — and Stressful

 One year after the first pandemic lockdown, many parents, school administrators, and child development specialists are thrilled that students are returning to “normal” school in some capacity.
 They believe that learning happens best when students are in a formal school setting surrounded by peers, and when they stick to a specific academic curriculum and calendar.

-However, in our rush to return to “normal,” even in a part-time hybrid model, we risk overlooking how hard this transition will be for so many students.
+However, in our rush to return to “normal” from school during the pandemic, even in a part-time hybrid model, we risk overlooking how hard this transition will be for so many students.
 These back-to-school changes and transitions will be especially difficult for students with ADHD, for whom parents and teachers need to adjust expectations and make accommodations ahead of time.
 Pro-active measures will increase the likelihood that these students and their families have a more positive transition to hybrid schooling.

 School Gets Harder Earlier Now